jpphil0/CS325Project/README.md

 python run.py urlFileName.txt

 where urlFileName.txt is the file containing the list of reddit post urls.
 The program will output each url into a unique raw output file titled raw_i.txt, where i is the order of the url from the file.
-It will then be processed into a file titled [posttitle]_comments.txt
+It will then be processed into a file titled [posttitle]_comments.txt, where [posttitle] is the title of the reddit post using underscores to replace spacing.